divyajyotiuk/leave-application-system/README.md

-# wtl-project
+# Leave Application System

+### Create a firebase web project and add the config

-to run do the following:
+To run do the following:

-- cd public
-- parcel *.html
-- once it builds, then just do ctrl+C
-- do firebase serve

-So then you could test your code

-if you face problems once you pull this repo again then use this command: ```firebase use --add``` add your alias and you can start working.
+Open 2 terminals(tabs also fine):
+- first `npm install`
+- run command `npm run start` on one (don't forget to set the env vars)
+- run command `npm run parcel-dev` on another (it's a watcher for you to tweak with the app and see your changes come live)

 Cheerio!